Search Used DS7 Cars for Sale

 Experience refinement like no other with the DS 7 CROSSBACK.
 Choose between the new THP 225hp Stop & Start 1.6-litre petrol engine or the BlueHDi 180hp 2.0-litre diesel engine.
 Each are mated to the shiny new eight-speed automatic gearbox which provides rapid, imperceptible changes so that you and your passengers will be in for a smooth ride.

 The DS 7 CROSSBACK is not just a car, it’s your new co-driver.
 DS Connected Pilot employs ACC Stop & Go to maintain a safe distance from cars in front, while Lane Position Assist will ensure that you stay securely in your lane at all times.
-With the DS 7 CROSSBACK, you’ll always arrive at your destination cool, calm and collected.
+With a selection of Used DS 7 CROSSBACK models, you’ll always arrive at your destination cool, calm and collected.

 See the traditional SUV with fresh eyes.
 The captivating DS 7 CROSSBACK offers impeccable style that is hard to imitate; it’s an SUV with a difference.
 The front vertical grille is complete with DS Automobiles’ distinctive DS wings motif which blends faultlessly with the beautiful exterior, while its muscular body ensures that all eyes are always on you.